-Based on the Initial Study, Draft EIR, Final EIR, all reference documents, and the whole of the record, the City finds that the following mitigation measures shall be implemented to reduce potentially significant direct and cumulative hydrology and water quality impacts related to water quality, groundwater supplies and recharge, and drainage patterns to a less than significant level.
+Based on the Initial Study, Draft EIR, Final EIR, Focused Recirculated EIR, Revised Final EIR, all reference documents, and the whole of the record, the City finds that the following mitigation measures shall be implemented to reduce potentially significant direct and cumulative hydrology and water quality impacts related to water quality, groundwater supplies and recharge, and drainage patterns to a less than significant level.

 MM HYD-1: Construction Sequencing and Design of Onsite Stormwater Management System.
 The Zoo shall prepare a stormwater management plan prior to Phase 1 Project implementation.
-The stormwater management plan shall finalize the design of the subterranean stormwater management system with minimum capacity to capture the equivalent of 2-year, 24-hour storm events as proposed by the Project, and shall consider increased capacity to maximize rainfall capture and reuse.
-The stormwater management plan shall indicate the sizing and design of the underground stormwater collection system for all proposed drainage areas.
-The stormwater management plan shall also determine the appropriate sequencing of system installation relative to the Project's development phasing to provide continuous stormwater management throughout the 20-year implementation of the proposed Vision Plan.
+The stormwater management plan shall finalize the design of the subterranean stormwater management system with minimum capacity to capture the equivalent of 2-year, 24-hour storm events as Alternative 1.5 by the Project, and shall consider increased capacity to maximize rainfall capture and reuse.
+The stormwater management plan shall indicate the sizing and design of the underground stormwater collection system for all Alternative 1.5 drainage areas.
+The stormwater management plan shall also determine the appropriate sequencing of system installation relative to the Project's development phasing to continuous stormwater management throughout the provide 20-vear implementation of the Alternative 1.5 Vision Plan.
 This sequencing plan shall ensure each phase of development has a functioning onsite stormwater system prior to operation to contain and convey all stormwater flows to the underground cistern(s), to onsite LIDs (e.g., bioswales), and/or to the Zoo's Wastewater Facility.
-Sequencing shall avoid or minimize sedimentation into proposed LID features and underground stormwater management system infrastructure, which could lead to a loss of capacity and decrease in water quality benefits.
+Sequencing shall avoid or minimize sedimentation into Alternative 1.5 LID features and underground stormwater management system infrastructure, which could lead to a loss of capacity and decrease in water guality benefits.
 During phased construction of the Project, the City shall also install stormwater storage facilities to supplement the underground cisterns such as rain barrels if needed to temporarily manage stormwater flows.
 These can be integrated into the Vision Plan redevelopment to be thematically appropriate and visually reminding visitors of the Zoo's efforts for water conservation.